arrow

 To do business in Egypt, fintech firms are mandated to obtain a license from the Central Bank of Egypt (CBE).
 The CBE provides two types of licenses:

-• Sandbox License: allows fintech firms to test their products and services in a controlled environment.
+• Sandbox License: Allows fintech firms to test their products and services in a controlled environment.

-• Financial Services License: permits companies to operate in Egypt and offer their services to customers.
+• Financial Services License: Permits companies to operate in Egypt and offer their services to customers.

 Key Factors Influencing the Potential of Fintech Startups in MENA

+The illustration shows the table of different terms and each of them is explained in detail, for example Policies and Regulations consist of incentives for entrepreneurs, incentives for investors, facilities, grants, programs, and progressive fintech regulations.
 It is true that entrepreneurs in this area face a number of challenges and barriers.
 Only a small fraction, approximately 10%, of the startups that enter the market manage to achieve rapid growth by effectively navigating the challenges they encounter.
 Due to the confidential nature of customer data, revenues, and month-on-month growth rates, it is difficult to directly track this phenomenon.

 Only a few countries in the region provide a favorable environment for business startups.
 Adding to the complexity, the stringent regulations surrounding fintech often limit the growth potential of companies.
 Licensing laws, originally designed for traditional banks, create ambiguity for startups once they venture into providing financial services.